Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: The Value of Work

 1. Money's worth: The monetary value that a person places on an object based on the benefit that they derive from it.

 2. Market: A place where people engage in the exchange of goods and services.
-People may exchange goods and services for other goods but in most markets these are exchanged for money.
+People may trade goods and services through bartering, but in most markets, these transactions are conducted using money.

 3. Fee: A payment made to a person or organisation in exchange for professional advice or services.
 For example, a fee paid to a doctor and a lawyer.